aniafijarczyk/read-map-call/bash/README.md

 - runs bcftools to call variants in diploid state (useful for checking ploidy)

+The runner script *run.sh* launches two scripts: *run_download.sh* which downloads fastq from ncbi,
+and *run_download.sh* which maps the reads to the reference.
-To run the runner script (run.sh) modify first config information in the *00_06_get_config.py* file.
-At least give the path to reference file.
+To run run.sh first modify config information in the *00_06_get_config.py* file.
+At least give the path to the reference file.
 The script *run_make_commands.sh* with generate single-line commands for all SRA in the list.
 The script *run_slurm.sh* shows an example how to launch it using slurm.